 1. Holy Family Plaza: https://www.lowincomehousing.us/det/holy-family-plaza

 2. Sunnyside Senior Apartments: https://affordablehousingonline.com/housing-search/Colorado/Denver/Sunnyside-Senior-Apartments/10010666

 While these apartments aren’t classified as low-income housing because they aren’t working with HUD.
 These are some lower-rent options if you don’t qualify for HUD or if you need to get into something faster than the waitlist will supply.

-If you’re looking for a new place to live, or are interested in moving to the marvelous state of Colorado, find your next dream apartment here.
-And if you’re looking for more reasons you should move to Colorado, be sure to check out our post on the reasons you should move to this amazing place.
+If you’re looking for a new place to live in Colorado, then find your next dream apartment here.
+And if you’re looking for more reasons you should move to the amazing state, then be sure to check out our post on the reasons you should move to this amazing place.